 At the Clarity Centre, Lexi’s fellow residents are each battling their own demons in the form of binge eating, anorexia and compulsions.
 Their portrayal shows that despite the best facilities, designer clothes and personal chefs, addiction and mental illness can affect anyone, and money isn’t a magic wand that can make it go away.
 Just like Lexi, each resident of the Clarity Centre were well written and memorable.
 One of the residents is trans, and being honest I can count on one hand the number of trans characters I have read in books, so it is fantastic to see this representation in YA.
 Whilst I usually enjoy a good romance, I have to admit I didn’t particularly root for Lexi and Brady as a couple.
 Personally, I would have liked more tension and build up to their romance, but I can appreciate that in a place like The Clarity Centre, things feel more intense in a short space of time.

 Whilst Lexi’s story is one of fiction, it is a story that no doubt many people will be going through right now.
-Lexi’s story may have showed the ugly realities of addiction, but it also offers hope in her journey of recovery and relapse.
+Lexi’s story may have shown the ugly realities of addiction, but it also offers hope in her journey of recovery and relapse.
 Clean is another classic Juno Dawson book, and it was definitely worth the wait.